Laboratory of Clinical Immunogenetics and Pharmacogenetics

 Most important scientific achievements

-Laboratory of Clinical Immunogenetics and Pharmacogenetics has been founded in 2013.
-Its most important achievements include analysis and description of the following subjects:
+Laboratory of Clinical Immunogenetics and Pharmacogenetics was founded in 2013.
+Among our achievements to date is the investigation and documentation of the significance of:

 Research methods

-• Genetic variability and gene expression analysis (PCR, RT-PCR, qPCR, SNP, VNTR, STR-PCR, LightSNiP)
+• analysis of polymorphic variability and gene expression (PCR, RT-PCR, qPCR, VNTR, PCR-SSP, NGS);

 Key equipment

-• equipment for analysis and visualization of live cells using digital holotomography and the Tomocube microscope
+• workstation for live-cell visualization using digital holotomography with a Tomocube microscope

 Most important projects (during the last 10 years)